kedarvartak/LINUX-Tutorial/Linux/Getting started with CLI/README2.md

-# touch Command: Creating Files and Updating Timestamps
+# Touch Command: Creating Files and Updating Timestamps

 ## Table of Contents